DRESS and the WL Hierarchy: Climbing One Deletion at a Time: Expressiveness Relative to the Weisfeiler--Lehman Hierarchy

-\begin{remark} The proof is stated for the triangle-based Original-DRESS update.
-It extends verbatim to any Motif-DRESS variant: the convergence proof depends only on the algebraic structure of the update (degree-0 homogeneity, boundedness, contraction), not on which motif defines the neighborhood.
-The deletion mechanism that climbs the hierarchy remains unchanged. \end{remark}
+\begin{remark} The argument above is stated for the triangle-based Original-DRESS update but extends verbatim to any Motif-DRESS variant, since the deletion mechanism and the inductive counting argument are independent of which motif defines the neighborhood. \end{remark}

-\begin{remark}[Histogram representation] $\Delta^k$-DRESS uses pooled histograms in practice.
-The multiset fingerprint (which retains per-subset identity) is strictly more informative and provides the guarantee.
-The pooled histogram is a coarsening: different multisets could in principle produce the same histogram.
-Nevertheless, the pooled histogram suffices empirically for all CFI instances tested (Table~\ref{tab:cfi-results}). \end{remark}